 'WD' - location is within walking distance of our bed & breakfast

 Red Sky - Creative, Upscale dining, casual dress.
 A fabulous culinary experience.
 Open year round -WD

 Sips - A delicious wine bar style cafe - Often featuring local, live musical entertainment.
 Open year round - WD

 Eat a Pita/ Cafe2 - A local favorite -Outdoor, flower-filled dining and bar area.
 Delicious overstuffed Pita Sandwiches for lunch, casual fine dining in the evening - WD

-Beal's Lobster Pier - A traditional Maine lobster pound just a short walk down the street form us
+Beal's Lobster Pier - A traditional Maine lobster just a 5 minute walk down the street from us - WD

 Just a leisurely drive down the road...